thiagosf-dev/api-quarkus-social/README.md

----
-runme:
-  id: 01HM57FTKAHQ3MNNADSXR5AMPF
-  version: v2.2
----

 # api-quarkus-social

 Este projeto de estudo do Java com Quarkus, foi desenvolvido para a aplicação dos seguintes conteúdos:
 ( This Java with Quarkus study project was developed to apply the following content):

 1. REST API with sub-resources